nla-group/slearn/README.md

 ## Contributing
 Contributing to this repo is welcome!
 We will work through all the pull requests and try to merge into main branch.

+TO DO LIST:
+* more symbolic time series methods included
+* comphrehensive documentation
+* performance optimization